LimonAga/Chaos_Game/README.md

 # Chaos_Game
-A simple implementation of the chaos game in pygame.
+A simple implementation of the chaos game in pygame and an animated version.

 ![n=3](images/triangle.png)